-As of September 22, 2005, we had \$38 million of outstanding borrowings under our Facility.
-In order for us to cover our annual interest payments on indebtedness, we must achieve annual returns on our June 30, 2005 total assets of at least .32%.
-The interest rate charged on our borrowings as of September 22, 2005 was 4.92%.
-We intend to continue borrowing under the Facility in the future and we may increase the size of the Facility or otherwise issue debt securities or other evidences of indebtedness following the consummation of this offering.
+As of March 31, 2006, we had \$185.2 million of outstanding borrowings under our Facilities.
+In order for us to cover our annual interest payments on indebtedness, we must achieve annual returns on our March 31, 2006 total assets of at least 0.69%.
+The weighted average interest rate charged on our borrowings as of March 31, 2006 was 5.6566%.
+We intend to continue borrowing under the Facilities in the future and we may increase the size of the Facilities or otherwise issue debt securities or other evidences of indebtedness.
 Our ability to service our debt depends largely on our financial performance and will be subject to prevailing economic conditions and competitive pressures.
 The amount of leverage that we employ at any particular time will depend on our investment adviser's and our board of directors' assessment of market and other factors at the time of any proposed borrowing.

-Our Facility imposes financial and operating covenants that restrict our business activities, including limitations that could hinder our ability to finance additional loans and investments or to make the distributions required to maintain our status as a regulated investment company under Subchapter M of the Internal Revenue Code.
-A failure to renew our Facility, or to add new or replacement debt facilities could have a material adverse effect on our business, financial condition and results of operations.
+Our Facilities impose financial and operating covenants that restrict our business activities, including limitations that could hinder our ability to finance additional loans and investments or to make the distributions required to maintain our status as a regulated investment company under Subchapter M of the Internal Revenue Code.
+A failure to renew our Facilities, or to add new or replacement debt facilities could have a material adverse effect on our business, financial condition and results of operations.

 Borrowings, also known as leverage, magnify the potential for gain or loss on amounts invested and, therefore, increase the risks associated with investing in our securities.
-We currently borrow under our Facility and in the future may borrow from or issue senior debt securities to banks, insurance companies, and other lenders.
+We currently borrow under our Facilities and in the future may borrow from or issue senior debt securities to banks, insurance companies, and other lenders.
 Lenders of senior securities have fixed dollar claims on our consolidated assets that are superior to the claims of our common stockholders.
 If the value of our consolidated assets increases, then leveraging would cause the net asset value attributable to our common stock to increase more sharply than it would have had we not leveraged.
 Conversely, if the value of our consolidated assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged.
-Similarly, any increase in our consolidated income in excess of consolidated interest payable on the borrowed funds would cause our net income to increase more than it would without the leverage, while any decrease in our consolidated income would cause net income to decline more sharply than it would have had we not borrowed.
+Similarly, any increase in our consolidated income in excess of consolidated interest payable on the borrowed funds would cause our net income to increase more than it would without the leverage, while any decrease in our consolidated income to decline would cause net income to decline more sharply than it would have had we not borrowed.
 Such a decline could negatively affect our ability to make common stock dividend payments.
 There is no assurance that a leveraging strategy will be successful.

-The following table illustrates the effect on return to a holder of our common stock of the leverage created by our use of borrowing and assumes (i) our total value of net assets as of June 30,

-2005; (ii) no debt outstanding as of June 30, 2005 and (iii) hypothetical annual returns on our portfolio of minus 15 to plus 15 percent.
-While we had \$38 million of debt outstanding as of September 22, 2005, we will repay such amount with a portion of the proceeds of this offering.
+The following table illustrates the effect on return to a holder of our common stock of the leverage created by our use of borrowing at the interest rate of 5.6566% and assumes (i) our total value of net assets as of March 31, 2006; (ii) \$185.2 million debt outstanding as of March 31, 2006 and (iii) hypothetical annual returns on our portfolio of minus 15 to plus 15 percent.

-Assumed Return on Portfolio (Net of Expenses)(1) -15.0% -10.0% -5.0% 5.0% 10.0% 15.0% Corresponding Return to Common Stockholders(2) -15.0% -10.0% -5.0% 5.0% 10.0% 15.0%
+Assumed Return on Portfolio (Net of Expenses)(1) -15.0% -10.0% -5.0% 5.0% 10.0% 15.0% Corresponding Return to Common Stockholders(2) -22.3% -15.5% -8.7% -1.8% 5.0% 11.8% 18.6%